GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***
 * Which protection means need to be provided for an interface?
+* Which standards, protocols and format specifications are associated with a specific interface?

+  ***Rationale:  In my role., i need to implement them.***
 * Which variants of a HW item need to be provided?
 * Who provides the inputs to a critical function?
 # IV&V Engineer